Regularity Conditions for Critical Point Convergence

 Then, if we take $n$ large enough that $||f-f_n||_\infty<\delta$, we see that:

-This contradicts the fact that $f_n(p_n)\rightarrow f(p)$.
+This contradicts the fact that $f_n(p_n^*)\rightarrow f(p)$.
 Thus, it cannot be the case that $p_n^*\in \partial B$ infinitely often.
-It follows that $p_n^*\in\text{Int}(B)$ infinitely often and therefore $p_n^*$ must be a local maxima of $f_n$ infinitely often.
+It follows that $p_n^*\in\text{Int}(B)$ eventually and therefore $p_n^*$ must eventually be a local maxima of $f_n$.
 This means that $B$ contains two critical points of $f_n$, namely $p_n$ and $p_n^*$, infinitely often, contradicting the fact that $B$ eventually contains only a single critical point of $f_n$ by construction.
 Step 1 now follows.

-\underline{Step 2: if $p_n$ is eventually a local maxima then so is $p$.} Suppose $p_n$ is a local maxima of $f_n$ infinitely often but $p$ is not a local maxima of $f$.
+\underline{Step 2: if $p_n$ is eventually a local maxima then so is $p$.} Suppose $p_n$ is eventually a local maxima of $f_n$ but $p$ is not a local maxima of $f$.
 Assume, without loss of generality, $p_n$ is a local maxima for all $n$.
-By identical reasoning to the above, it is immediate that $p$ cannot be a local minima of $f$.
-Suppose $p$ were a point of undulation.
-Then $\text{Ind}^H_{\circ}(\nabla f)=0$ but, for all $n$, $\text{Ind}^H_{\circ}(\nabla f_n)\neq 0$, causing a similar contradiction to that of Equation \eqref{eq:hom_index_equality} in the proof of Theorem \ref{thm:homological_index}.
-Thus $p_n$ must be either a saddle point or local maxima, infinitely often.
+Note that, by assumption $p$ has non-zero homological index and thus cannot be a point of undulation.
+Suppose instead that $p$ is a local minima.
+By Step $1$, we have that if $p$ is a local minima then $p_n$ would also have to eventually be minima (this is seen by noting that local maxima of $-f$ and $-f_n$ are local minima of $f$ and $f_n$, and vice versa).
+This is a contradiction, as $p_n$ are eventually maxima, we know that $p$ cannot be a local minima.
+Thus, $p$ must be either a saddle point or local maxima.